 \subsection{The Bruhat graph}

-We now consider the question of embedding the (strong) Bruhat graph $\bruhat$ into $\hrg$.
-It is not quite clear how to turn this directed graph into a colored graph.
-For this reason, we are going to consider certain general choices of coloring here.
+Before we begin considering the question of embedding the (strong) Bruhat graph $\bruhat$ into $\hrg$, we must discuss how to make the former into a colored graph.
+Here there is no canonical way of doing so, unlike in the weak case.
+For this reason we are going to consider some general choices of coloring, described as follows.